koder77/l1vm/README.md

 Without them this L1VM project would not be possible!
 Thank you! <br>
 ----------------------- <br>

-In pure console text I/O programs not linked with SDL library, the memory footprint is very low.
-About 2 MB RAM only as shown in the taskmanager by running a minimal test program!

 <h2>New: l1pre - the preprocessor</h2>
 The new "l1pre" preprocessor can be used to define macros and include files.